The linear CS/WZW bulk/boundary system in AQFT: Dimensional reduction to the base manifold

 \begin{rem} In Proposition \ref{prop:diffeomorphic-bases}, the hypothesis on topological ends of $M$ is precisely an $\mathbb{R}$-action-agnostic way to impose that the quotient spaces $B_\pm$ and $B_\pm^\prime$ are compact.\footnote{Compactness of the quotient space $B_\pm$ implies that each component of $M \cong \mathbb{R} \times B_\pm$ has two distinct ends.
 To see this in case of connected $M$, take the two decreasing sequences $U^i_0 \supseteq U^i_1 \supseteq \cdots \supseteq U^i_n \supseteq \cdots$, for $i=1,2$, of non-empty connected open sets given by $U^1_n := (n,\infty) \times B_\pm$ and $U^2_n := (-\infty, -n) \times B_\pm$ respectively.
 These sets satisfy $\cap_{n \in \mathbb{N}} \overline{U^i_n} = \emptyset$ and have compact boundaries, $\partial U^1_n = \{n\} \times B_\pm$ and $\partial U^2_n = \{-n\} \times B_\pm$.
 Thus $\{ U^1_n\}_{n \in \mathbb{N}}$ and $\{ U^2_n \}_{n \in \mathbb{N}}$ represent ends of $M$.
 They are distinct since $U^1_n \cap U^2_m = \emptyset$ for all $n,m \in \mathbb{N}$.} This compactness allows us to address the cancellation problem (i.e.\ show that $\mathbb{R} \times B_\pm \cong \mathbb{R} \times B_\pm^\prime$ implies $B_\pm \cong B_\pm^\prime$) using the classical classification of compact surfaces.
 There exist analogous classification results for non-compact surfaces \cite{BrownMesser} but their application here would require a detailed analysis of the ends of $B_\pm$ and $B_\pm^\prime$, which we avoid for simplicity. \sk

-Many spaces $M$ of interest satisfy the hypothesis on ends used in Proposition \ref{prop:diffeomorphic-bases}, such as the cylinder (Example \ref{ex:cylinder}) or annular cylinder.
+Many spaces $M$ of interest satisfy the hypotheses in Proposition \ref{prop:diffeomorphic-bases}, e.g.\ the filled cylinder $\mathbb{R} \times \mathbb{D}^2$ (Example \ref{ex:cylinder}) and the annular cylinder $\mathbb{R} \times \mathbb{A}^2$ where $\mathbb{A}^2 := \{(x,y)\in\bbR^2\,\vert\,\frac{1}{2}\leq x^2+y^2 \leq 1\,\}$ is an annulus.
 We note, however, that some important examples do not, including the half-space (Example \ref{ex:Minkowski3}).
 To complete the treatment of such an example, one should either generalize Proposition \ref{prop:diffeomorphic-bases} appropriately, or prove an analogous statement specific to the example of interest using ad hoc methods. \end{rem}

 Suppose that $f : B_\pm \to B^\prime_\pm$ is an orientation-preserving diffeomorphism.
 Recall that the Poisson structure $\sigma_{(0)}$ of \eqref{eqn:sigmapoisson} is defined using only wedge products and integration of forms, and so it is compatible with pullbacks along orientation-preserving diffeomorphisms.
 Hence, pulling forms back along $f$ defines a natural isomorphism